marcorinck/ngDynamicColumns/README.md

 ##Usage

-ngDynamicColumns currently is specifically designed to render the <td> and <th> tags of a html table.
-This is an example
+ngDynamicColumns currently is specifically designed to render the &lt;td&gt; and &lt;th&gt; tags of a html table.
-usage:
+This is an example usage:

 ````html
 <table>